Go back to school with the Training Fund

 Yes, if you fail a class, you are obligated to reimburse the Training Fund for the cost of the failed class.
 If you are unable to reimburse the Fund, then you will not be able to access Training Fund benefits for a period of two years.
-If you have received a hardship withdrawal from your college, inform your Career and Education Navigator as you may be able eligible to receive a repayment waiver.
+If you have received a hardship withdrawal from your college, inform your Regional Education Navigator as you may be able eligible to receive a repayment waiver.

 Q: What if I need to drop a class?